 Laser ablations have indeed risen 6000 percent in the last 10 years, showing that a huge number of patients are treated with ablation for issues much more superficial.
 The aesthetic and medical outcomes are then much worse the initial condition.

-Dr. Almeida’s desires to educate the public by creating authentic web content that counteract the fallacies of the Internet.
+Dr. Almeida, a board certified surgeon, desires to educate the public by creating authentic web content that counteract the fallacies of the Internet.
 He is also an active member of the Vascular Quality Initiative, a network of medical professionals dedicated to improving the quality of vascular heath care.
 His aim is to preserve the integrity of patient care.